Skip to content

 Predictable IT Operations

-Situation: Incidents recur, queues grow, and urgent work keeps displacing the plan.
+Situation: Incidents repeat, queues grow, and urgent work displaces the plan.

-Constraint: Decision rights and intake rules are not enforced, so work starts but does not finish.
+Constraint: Intake rules and decision rights aren’t enforced, so work starts but doesn’t finish.

-What changed: Service ownership, WIP limits, and change gates converted noise into stable throughput.
+What changed: Service ownership, WIP limits, and change gates stabilized throughput.

 Delivery Throughput Turnaround

-Situation: Go-lives slip because implementation teams are pulled into support and stabilization drags.
+Situation: Go-lives slip because delivery teams get pulled into support and stabilization drags.

 Constraint: Delivery and operations share the same experts without an intake boundary, so flow collapses into interrupts.